Compliance 12 min read · Apr 28, 2026

 Every year, HMRC issues late-filing penalties to thousands of UK limited companies that either registered for Corporation Tax too late or never registered at all.
 The amounts are not trivial — and the interest compounds quietly in the background while the founder assumes everything is fine because Companies House has not complained.
 The two regulators operate on completely separate clocks, and the Corporation Tax clock is the one that catches people out.

-Here is the part that trips up most first-time founders: you do not need to register for Corporation Tax when you incorporate your company.
-The obligation is triggered by business activity, not by the act of incorporation itself.
-That distinction matters because it determines when your three-month registration window opens — and getting it wrong in either direction creates problems.
-Register too early and HMRC expects a CT600 return for a period in which you had no activity.
-Register too late and you are already in breach before you file your first invoice.
+Here is the part that trips up most first-time founders: incorporating your company is not the same as registering it for Corporation Tax.
+When you incorporate, Companies House automatically notifies HMRC, and HMRC usually sets up a Corporation Tax record and posts a Unique Taxpayer Reference (UTR) to your registered office.
+But that is HMRC noting that your company exists — it does not tell HMRC when (or whether) you have started trading.
+The obligation that sits with you is to tell HMRC your company is active within three months of starting business activity, unless you have already done so through HMRC's online registration service.
+That distinction matters because it determines when your three-month window opens — and getting it wrong in either direction creates problems.
+Tell HMRC too early and it expects a CT600 return for a period in which you had no activity.
+Tell HMRC too late and you are already in breach before you file your first invoice.

-This guide explains exactly when, how, and why to register your UK limited company for Corporation Tax with HMRC — and what happens at every stage after that.
+This guide explains exactly how to register for Corporation Tax for a UK limited company — when the deadline kicks in, what you need, the step-by-step HMRC registration process, and what happens at every stage after that.
 If you have just incorporated and are wondering which tax registrations you actually need right now, start here.

 What is Corporation Tax and who pays it?